karuppiah7890/grpc-demo/README.md

 ## Steps

+1. Get protoc binary [here](https://github.com/google/protobuf/releases) and install protoc compiler plugin for golang, using
+    `$ go get -u github.com/golang/protobuf/protoc-gen-go`

-1. Create the `.proto` file with service definition and message types
+2. Create the `.proto` file with service definition and message types
-2. Generate source code from the `.proto` file for Golang using this command:
+3. Generate source code from the `.proto` file for Golang using this command:

-`$ protoc -I addition addition/addition.proto --go_out=plugins=addition`
+    `$ protoc -I addition addition/addition.proto --go_out=plugins=grpc:addition`

-3. Code the Go gRPC server's Addition service by implementing the service interface auto generated in step 2
+4. Code the Go gRPC server's Addition service by implementing the service interface auto generated in step 2
-4. Code the NodeJs gRPC client by dynamically loading the `.proto` file and obtaining the client stub, then making calls to gRPC server
+5. Code the NodeJs gRPC client by dynamically loading the `.proto` file and obtaining the client stub, then making calls to gRPC server

 ## Running the server and client